fa11en82/kometa-base/README.md

 Welcome to my shared Kometa script.

-This is basic copy of my yamls that I use for my daily runs.
+This is a basic (somewhat redacted) copy of my config for kometa daily runs.